-By the mid-Cretaceous, rifting along the southern margin of Australia gave way to spreading, an event recorded in the Bass Basin as an angular unconformity at the top of the Otway Group.
+By the mid-Cretaceous, rifting along the southern margin of Australia gave way to spreading, an event recorded in the Bass Basin as an angular unconformity at the top of the Lower Cretaceous Otway Group.
 In the Sorell Basin rifting was followed by low-energy sag fill or late rift deposition, succeeded by uplift and erosion (Hill et al., 1997).
-Extension coupled with lithospheric cooling in the Durroon Basin split the basin into a northwesttrending graben and half-graben separated by major listric faults (Baillie and Pickering, 1991).
+Extension coupled with lithospheric cooling in the Durroon Basin split the basin into a northwest- trending graben and half-graben separated by major listric faults (Baillie and Pickering, 1991).
 The Durroon Basin experienced increased geothermal gradients (up to 55°C/km) from 100 Ma to 90 Ma, followed by uplift and erosion (Duddy, 1992).
-A 110 Ma to 90 Ma cooling event is recorded throughout eastern Tasmania, partly in response to kilometre-scale erosion of a thick overlying succession, but also influenced by a Cretaceous magmatic pulse.
+A rapid cooling event, sometime during the interval 110 Ma to 90 Ma, is recorded throughout much of Tasmania, King Island and the Furneaux Group, probably in response to several kilometres erosion of an Upper Jurassic to mid-Cretaceous sequence (Kohn et al., 2002).

 Onshore, alkaline igneous intrusions occur in the southeast (Cygnet-Oyster Cove area) and the far northeast (Cape Portland) (fig. 15).
-Syenite (100.5 $\pm$ 3 Ma K-Ar; Evernden and Richards, 1962; McDougall and Leggo, 1965) is part of a felsic, unfractionated felsic alkaline porphyry complex which is composed of a number of sheet-like bodies, sills, dykes and pipes (Farmer, 1985), mainly intruding the Lower Parmeener Supergroup, which at Cygnet is domed above a 750 m thick laccolith lying close to the surface (Leaman, 1990).
-Gold occurs within the Permian Tasmania Basin country rock and silica-saturated quartz monzodiorite to alkali feldspar syenite porphyries, but there are also feldspathoid-bearing undersaturated rocks.
+Syenite (100.5 ± 3 Ma K-Ar; Evernden and Richards, 1962; McDougall and Leggo, 1965) is part of a felsic, unfractionated felsic alkaline porphyry complex which is composed of a number of sheet-like bodies, sills, dykes and pipes (Farmer, 1985), mainly intruding the Lower Parmeener Supergroup, which at Cygnet is domed above a 750 m thick laccolith lying close to the surface (Leaman, 1990).
+Gold occurs within the Permian country rock and silica-saturated quartz monzodiorite to alkali feldspar syenite porphyries, but there are also feldspathoidbearing undersaturated rocks.
 High temperature, highly saline fluids of probable magmatic origin accompanied early stages of gold mineralisation (Taheri and Bottrill, 1999).
-The Cape Portland alkaline rocks (101.3-102.3 $\pm$ 2.6 Ma K-Ar; McDougall and Green, 1982) include small flows, dykes and plug-like intrusions (Jennings and Sutherland, 1969).
+The Cape Portland alkaline rocks (101.3-102.3 ± 2.6 Ma K-Ar; McDougall and Green, 1982) include small flows, dykes and plug-like intrusions (Jennings and Sutherland, 1969).